The Story of Adidon: Composition

 In the diss track, Pusha T raps over the instrumental of Jay-Z's 2017 song "The Story of O.J." from his 13th studio album 4:44, which itself features samples from Nina Simone's song "Four Women".
 Pusha T revealed Drake had a child named Adonis with French former pornstar Sophie Brussaux.
 Pusha T also attacks Drake's alleged insecurities regarding his race, and mocks 40 for looking frail due to his multiple sclerosis.
 The track was titled "The Story of Adidon" after Drake's rumored upcoming Adidas line, which would have publicly revealed Drake's son Adonis, who would have been used heavily in promotion and advertising.
 "Adidon" is a portmanteau of Adidas and Adonis.

 After a month of speculation, Drake confirmed he had a son with Brussaux in lyrics from his fifth album Scorpion.
 He did not respond to "The Story of Adidon" and conceded that he lost his feud with Pusha T in December 2019.

 Artwork

-The cover features a 2007 photograph of Drake in blackface taken by David Leyes.
+The cover features a 2007 photograph of Drake in blackface, originally taken by David Leyes during a photo shoot that year.
 Drake commented on the cover, saying that "the photo represents how African Americans were once wrongfully portrayed in entertainment," and how these frustrations had not changed since.